martencassel/terraform-ee/README.md

 * You provision a ucp cluster topology: 1 manager, 1 linux worker + 1 windows worker.
    1. You edit the variables of your choice in install.py
    2. You run terraform: python install.py
+* You download your client bundle from UCP
 * You configure the UCP Layer 7 routing solution.
 * You deploy services and update them.
 * When you are done, you throw your cluster away.